Nancypatel1103/ComplianceClient/Radio_Accounting/Radio_Accounting.md

      ![image-8](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/08675926-9115-4666-8b92-956c528f8f95)

 4. After clicking, a new window will open.
 If you scroll a little there, you will get Radio Configuration.
-Radio Configuration is of 2 types (1) 2.4 GHz and (2) 5.8 GHz.Then select Radio-SSID by clicking on the select SSID arrow there. **For example:- Radio-SSID-infi**.
+Radio Configuration is of 2 types (1) 2.4 GHz and (2) 5.8 GHz.Then select Radio-SSID by clicking on the select SSID arrow. **For example:- Radio-SSID-infi**.

    ![image-9](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/18bea861-63b9-40ac-b63d-cc4aae9b4008)